percona/pxb-docs/docs/create-partial-backup.md

 xtrabackup supports taking partial backups when the `innodb_file_per_table` option is enabled.

-!!! warning
+!!! note

-    Do not copy back the prepared backup.

-    Restoring partial backups should be done by importing the tables.
-    We do not by using the `–copy-back` option.
-This operation may lead to database inconsistencies.

-    We do not recommend running incremental backups after taking a partial backup.
+    Partial backups should be restored by importing tables, not using `--copy-back` or `--move-back`.
+Do not start incremental backups from a partial backup.
+See [Restore a partial backup](restore-partial-backup.md) for details.

 The xtrabackup binary fails if you delete any of the matched or listed tables during the backup.